|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 - Legal also oversees certain compliance training and participates in asset management-related training events.

-- The asset management system tracks the status of legal engagements and legal expenses, along with purchased software that facilitates case management and invoice reviews within the legal department.
+- The asset management system tracks the status of legal engagements and legal expenses, along with ProLaw, that facilitates case management and invoice reviews within the legal department.
+However, asset managers review legal bills before payment is authorized.

 The financial position is SUFFICIENT.

-- LNR Partners LLC STRONG Special Servicer Ranking Affirmed; Outlook Is Stable, June 18, 2020
+- LNR Partners LLC STRONG Commercial Mortgage Loan Special Servicer Ranking Affirmed; Ranking Outlook Stable, May 30, 2023

 - Analytical Approach: Global Servicer Evaluations Rankings, Jan.
 7, 2019